thinkh/webpack-boilerplate/README.md

 # Webpack Boilerplate

-A minimalist Webpack boilerplate to use the latest JavaScript, and compile Sass into CSS.
+A minimalist Webpack boilerplate to use the latest JavaScript, compile Sass into CSS, and compile Typescript into JavaScript.

 ## Installation